isabella232/training-workshop/instructions/part-2-lesson-2.md

 ## Create release and deploy
 Using what you've already learned
-- Create a new release and deploy to Development
+- Create a new release and deploy to `Development`

 ## Verify new behavior
 In the `Task Summary`
 - Verify that a message appears with the name you entered

-# Lesson Completed
+# Lesson Completed!
 On to the next lesson: [Application Variables](part-2-lesson-3.md)

 # Bonus Challenge